-The Rev. Darren L. Morgan is the Associate Conference Minister of the Maine Conference, United Church of Christ.
-His responsibilities include: staffing four Associations – Katahdin, Living Water, Oxford-Union, and Sunrise; staffing the Conference Resource Teams – Clergy Communities of Practice, Anti-Racism, Mission Implementation, Communications, and Resourcing the Local Church; working with churches in the Maine Conference who are engaged in the pastoral Search & Call process; assisting churches with congregational vitality and redevelopment efforts; and serving as one of the pastors for the clergy in the Conference.
+The Rev. Darren L. Morgan has been an Associate Conference Minister of the Maine Conference United Church of Christ since May 2008.
+His current responsibilities include: staffing four of our seven Associations – Katahdin, Living Water, Oxford-Union, and Sunrise; staffing the Conference Resource Teams – Clergy Communities of Practice, Anti-Racism, All Conference Events, and Resourcing the Local Church; coordinating the Conference Boundary Awareness Training program; working with churches who are engaged in the pastoral Search & Call process; assisting churches with the Open & Affirming process, congregational vitality, and church redevelopment efforts; functioning as Webmaster for the Conference website, and serving as a pastor for the clergy in the Conference.

 Rev. Morgan is a member of Hammond Street Congregational Church in Bangor and holds ministerial standing in the Katahdin Association.
 He has been active in the community serving: as past President of the Board of Directors of the Maine Christian Association (Wilson Center) at the University of Maine, Orono; former member of the Board of Directors of the Charlotte White Center in Dover-Foxcroft; a member of Pleasant River Lodge, #163 A.F. & A.M., and as a Disaster Spiritual Care volunteer for the American Red Cross.